JoshuaOrlandoR/Spotify-Ensemble-App/README.md

 <br>
 The application will NOT function without these keys to acccess the Spotify API.
 I ask you name the project Ensemble: Local Version, or a similar title.
 <br>
-### Installation (for local use)
+ Installation (for local use)
 <br>
-1. Clone the repository to your local machine using the following command (or download from the Repo!):
+1. Clone the repository to your local machine using the following command (or download from the Repo!): <br>
-2. Navigate to the directory
+2. Navigate to the directory <br>
-3. In your coding application, open an integrated terminal and install dependencies with npm install (ensure do open a terminal in both the client and server, and complete this step for BOTH, otherwise the app will not work)
+3. In your coding application, open an integrated terminal and install dependencies with npm install (ensure do open a terminal in both the client and server, and complete this step for BOTH, otherwise the app will not work) <br>
-4. Once installed, start the application with npm start, this starts the client and the server
+4. Once installed, start the application with npm start, this starts the client and the server <br>
-5. This will open the application on the specified localhost port
+5. This will open the application on the specified localhost port <br>

 ## How to Use